zenoix/zenoix-blog/src/pages/about.md

 I use NixOS on all my personal devices and Ubuntu+Nix+Home-manager on my work laptop (they don't allow anything other than Windows sadge).
 That allows my configurations to be as reproducible and transferable as they can.

-My favourite language to write is Golang, but I use Python the most, and that's what I'm most comfortable with.
+My favourite language to write is Golang, but I use Python most, and that's what I'm most comfortable with.

 Lastly, when I'm not coding, I enjoy eating delicious food, drinking tea, playing video games, exercising, watching anime, and learning 日本語.